 Our Korean courses are also available for small groups studying together (Two-to-One Korean Course or In-Company Small Group Korean Course).
 All participants must have the same language needs, be able to study at the same time at the same place and be at the same level.
 All participants should be booked at the same time.
 Language Trainers suggest that you do not look for classes with more than 8 students at one time.
 However, an In-Company Taster Korean Course can contain a maximum of 12 people.

-Switch between face-to-face and online Korean classes with a hybrid course!
+Switch between online and face-to-face Korean classes with a hybrid course!

 Start your clases online and switch to face-to-face later